This is a guest blog by Mark Vaesen from Tomango.

 This would have been around 2001, I was in my early twenties, and I’d only been working for myself for a year or so.

-I KNEW the problem was I wasn’t charging enough, but like loads of other people who are just starting out, I was grabbing at any business I could, and the thought of losing a client (which I was sure was what would happen) was making me almost poo my pants.
+I KNEW what the problem was, I wasn’t charging enough, but like loads of other people who are just starting, I was grabbing any business I could, and the thought of losing a client (which I was sure was what would happen) was making me almost poo my pants.

 So – I’m in a meeting with one of my biggest clients (looking back at it now, they weren’t that big at all, but at the time it seemed massive) and we’re talking about renewing their contract.